yzchen/MAGiQ-CombBLAS/report/Report3.md

 *There are two types of multiplications here, first one is semiring multiplication, second is normal one.
 If the formula contains a scalar, then use normal multiplication, else use semiring one.*
+In section `Task Description`, I denote them as different symbols, normal multiplication is `*`, semiring multiplication is `×`.

 A problem occurs when I construct a sparse matrix and multiply it with matrix from file, result will always be zero.